ELITEv5/Old-Glory-RISE-Token/README.md

 **Most tokens say:** "Buy our token and hope it goes up"

-**RISE says:** "Trade our token and earn stablecoins while supporting veterans"
+**RISE says:** "Trade our token and earn stable assets while supporting veterans"

 **That's the difference.**